scando1993/thingsboard.github.io/docs/iot-gateway/sigfox-iot-data-visualization.md

 sudo service tb-gateway restart
 ```

-### ThingsBoard configuration steps
+### Pacificsoft configuration steps

 #### Step 5.
 Observe Sigfox devices

-Once your Sigfox Backend callback is configured, you may observe incoming messages in ThingsBoard IoT Gateway logs.
+Once your Sigfox Backend callback is configured, you may observe incoming messages in Pacificsoft IoT Gateway logs.
 If everything is configured correctly, you will see new devices in your Tenant Administrator device list.

 {:refdef: style="text-align: center;"}